A Theoretical Analysis of Test-Driven Code Generation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated strong capabilities across several domains \citep{achiam2023gpt}, including code assistants \citep{chen2021evaluating}.
-These code assistants have quickly been integrated into disruptive products, such as Github Copilot, Claude Code, and Cursor.
+Large Language Models (LLMs) have demonstrated strong capabilities across several domains \citep{achiam2023gpt}, including coding \citep{chen2021evaluating}.
+Building on these capabilities, code assistants have been integrated into disruptive products, such as GitHub Copilot, Claude Code, and Cursor.

 With code assistants increasingly adopted for critical large-scale software, their capability to conduct test-driven development \citep{beck2003test} becomes paramount.

-In addition to facilitating collaboration and quality control, test-driven development provides a unique opportunity for boosting LLM performance via post-generation selection \citep{li2022competition, shi2022mbr, chen2023codet} or iterative backprompting \citep{shinn2023reflexion, olausson2024is, chen2024teaching}.
+In addition to facilitating collaboration and quality control, test-driven development provides a unique opportunity for boosting LLM performance via post-generation selection \citep{li2022competition, shi2022mbr, chen2023codet, mundler2024swt, li2025testtimescal, liu2026dynamic} or iterative backprompting \citep{shinn2023reflexion, olausson2024is, chen2024teaching, li2026oracle}.
 Environment-aware post-generation selection leverages test suites to score implementations and group equally (or similarly) behaving code.
 In contrast, backprompting of execution results provides the language model with an opportunity to refine its own beliefs on the behavior of code.
 These strategies are illustrated in Figure~\ref{fig:overview}.
-Although widely used, their theoretical mechanisms remain underexplored.
+Although widely used, their theoretical mechanisms remain underexplored, resulting in a zoo of heuristics without a common foundation.